-Boyd was required to and did support its closed campus policy with adequate evidence of legitimate business reasons.
-While reasonable minds might differ regarding whether a "stay-on-the-premises" policy is necessary for security and logistics, the fact remains that the casinos here operate under this policy.
-Given the credible and uncontradicted evidence regarding the [business] reasons underlying the "stay-on-the-premises" policy, it is inappropriate to second guess these reasons or to substitute a different business judgment for that of Boyd.
+The Internal Revenue Service (Service) announces three actions as a result of the security and logistics, the fact remains that the casinos here operate under this policy.
+Given the credible and uncontradicted evidence regarding the [business] reasons underlying the "stay-onthe-premises" policy, it is inappropriate to second guess these reasons or to substitute a different business judgment for that of Boyd.